isabella232/acp-mobile-sdkdocs/src/pages/documentation/release-notes/index.md

 * Updates the consent request to use "update" query operation in order to allow for incremental consent preferences changes.
 * Internal updates to use URLComponents builder for Edge endpoints.

-### Android Edge 1.3.2

-* Updates the consent request to use "update" query operation in order to allow for incremental consent preferences changes.
-* Updates internal network stack to use Mobile Core's ServiceProvider Network Service, reducing overall extension code size.

 ## May 27, 2022